 Before continuing on, I'd like to note that we've had a set change here.
 When Humbert entered and passed through this room earlier, the bust of the woman and the crate with the boxing gloves wasn't there.

 The donning of the boxing gloves echoes Humbert's earlier donning of his own gloves.
 The boxing carries us back to Kubrick's twin boxers in Day of the Fight, and the boxer in Killer's Kiss who came to the aid of his dance hall girlfriend when she was kidnapped by her boss.

 The bust of the woman is believed to be perhaps of Antonia Minor in the guise of Ariadne, who gave Theseus the clew by which to navigate the labyrinth.
-I cover this in the section section of the post, Portrait of Lolita, an Analysis of the Shooting of the George Romney Painting.
+I cover this in the post, Portrait of Lolita, an Analysis of the Shooting of the George Romney Painting.